Djamil17/openhpc-test-cluster/README.md

     vagrant reload sms --provision

 What this will do is permit the installation of VirtualBox GuestAdditions.
+Then installation will continue.

 Provisioning the first time will take approximately ten minutes.
 Once the SMS is running, you can SSH into it: